Afghan life remains dire as Taliban mark 3 years of rule – DW – 08/14/2024

 But as the Taliban navigate their complex relationship with the international community, its people have been caught between hopes for stability and the harsh realities of life under an isolated regime.

-And the most vulnerable in society — women and children — are the ones who are bearing most of the brunt.
+And the most vulnerable in society — women and children — are the ones who are bearing the brunt.

 Hussain Sirat contributed to this report.